dmd-program/art-design-course-resources/products-services-ux.md

    * User testing
     * Conduct a survey online
     * Get your friends to test your prototype
-    * Use structured feedback questions to get useful data
+    * Use *specific* and structured questions to get useful feedback.
    * Performance testing
    * Accessibility evaluation
    * Heuristic evalution: comparing your design to industry benchmarks for usability.
 The [10 Usability Heuristics](https://www.nngroup.com/articles/ten-usability-heuristics/) from the Neilson Norman group are commonly used.

 4. Iterate
     * Keep refining and testing ad infinitum!
+    * Your project might never advance beyond low-fidelity prototypes, and that could be fine!
+    * High-fidelity designs should usually only be made *after* a low-fidelity prototype.
+One option for limited time is to create high-fidelity \(fully-designed\) designs for only a limited number screens or sections, to depict the UI without a comprehensive high-fidelity prototype.

 ### Proof of concept